$G_2'$-Slodowy Slices I: Geometric Structures: Unified Constructions of Geometric Structures

 \item Check that the $\mathcal{F}$-base of pencil of $\Psi_0$, for well-chosen flag manifold $\mathcal{F}$, locally define a fibration, to construct a $(G, \mathcal{F})$-structure on a fiber bundle over the surface.

 \end{enumerate}

-The proof of point (3) in each case is a different computation that uses the paralellism of the distribution of planes and leverages in one way or another a maximum principle for the Hitchin system.
+The proof of point (3) in each case is a different computation that uses the parallelism of the distribution of planes and leverages maximum principles for the Hitchin system.
 In particular, to proceed from (1) to (2), one must \emph{find} such special representations $\rho$.
 In the present case $G=\Gtwosplit$, this is exactly the purpose of the $\alpha$ and $\beta$-bundles studied.